-Aesthetics Agriculture and Forestry Resources Air Quality Biological Resources Cultural Resources Geology /Soils Greenhouse Gas Emissions Hazards & Hazardous Materials Hydrology/Water Quality Land Use/Planning Mineral Resources Noise Population /Housing Public Services Recreation Transportation/Traffic Utilities/Service Systems Mandatory Findings of Significance

-DETERMINATION: (To be completed by the Lead Agency)

-On the basis of this initial evaluation:
+Aesthetics Agriculture and Forestry Resources Air Quality Biological Resources Cultural Resources Geology /Soils Greenhouse Gas Emissions Hazards & Hazardous Materials Hydrology/Water Quality Land Use/Planning Mineral Resources Noise Population /Housing Public Services Recreation Transportation/Traffic Utilities/Service Systems Mandatory Findings of Significance DETERMINATION: (To be comp pleted by the Lead Agency) On the basis of this initial evalua ation: and that it is fully with additional significant eff project is a subsequent projecting the scope of the MEIR because that were not examined in on measures or alternatives in ause it would have no the MEIR such that no applicable mitigation measures contained in the Mitigation Measure Monitoring Checklist shall be imposed upon the proposed project.
+A FINDING OF CONFORMITY will be prepared.

-- I find that the proposed project is a subsequent project identified in the MEIR and that it is fully within the scope of the MEIR because it would have no additional significant effects that were not examined in the MEIR such that no new additional mitigation measures or alternatives may be required.
-All applicable mitigation measures contained in the Mitigation Measure Monitoring Checklist shall be imposed upon the proposed project.
-A FINDING OF CONFORMITY will be prepared. - X I find that the proposed project is a subsequent project identified in the MEIR but that it is not fully within the scope of the MEIR because the proposed project could have a significant effect on the environment that was not examined in the MEIR.
+I find that the proposed project is a subsequent project identified in the MEIR X but that it is not fully within the scope of the MEIR because the proposed project could have a significant effect on the environment that was not examined in the MEIR.
 However, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
 The project specific mitigation measures and all applicable mitigation measures contained in the MEIR Mitigation Measure Monitoring Checklist will be imposed upon the proposed project.
 A MITIGATED NEGATIVE DECLARATION will be prepared.